16 FAQs about gross misconduct

 - Give access to any evidence on which you will rely, including documents and statements from any witnesses, prior to the disciplinary hearing.
 Again, provide this when you ask the employee to attend the disciplinary hearing.

-- Ensure that the disciplinary hearing will be conducted by an objective and impartial person who has not been involved in the investigation.
+- Ensure the disciplinary hearing will be conducted by an objective and impartial person who has not been involved in the investigation.

 - Bear in mind that use of the ‘without prejudice’ privilege may fail.
 This applies whether it was used to shelter matters put forward at a disciplinary or grievance hearing, so that they could not subsequently be used as evidence of some serious impropriety, such as victimisation or discrimination, or to shelter negotiations over the grounds for a dismissal.
-In a case involving the latter, the Court of Appeal said recently that there had been clear potential for litigation if the negotiations undertaken six months previously had failed, so the matters the employer was trying to protect should remain in the legal domain.
+In a case involving the latter, the Court of Appeal found that there had been clear potential for litigation if the negotiations undertaken six months previously had failed, so the matters the employer was trying to protect should remain in the legal domain.

-- If the employee raises any issues in his defence that need further investigation, adjourn the hearing.
+- If the employee raises any issues in defence that need further investigation, adjourn the hearing.
 This may involve interviewing new witnesses, re-interviewing existing witnesses or checking documents.

 - Make sure there is a record of the proceedings, in case you need to refer to it in making your decision — and in case you need to produce it as evidence for an Employment Tribunal.
 Have someone (other than the employee’s witness) taking notes.

 - Adjourn the hearing to consider your decision.
 Do not make an instant decision, otherwise it might look as though you had already made up your mind.

 - Consider mitigating circumstances — the employee’s previous disciplinary record, long service, etc — before reaching a decision.